jayteaftw/Elen513FinalProject/README.md

 Final Cycle Count: Single Core 27, Multi-Core 17.
 Speed Up 1.588 Single Core and Multi Core Memory Equal.
 Code ran correctly!
 ```
+As we can see, both the Single and Multi core executed correctly with 'y=12.5' and 'z=10.0' while seeing a 1.588 theoretical speedup when using parallelism.